 Best practices for RFP development include:

-- Involve legal and contracting early on for high-level decisions
+- Involve legal and contracting teams early on for high-level decisions

 - Engage the contracting officer as much as possible